 As you can see, there are plenty of Prague tours to take advantage of – whether you’re looking to stay in the city or explore the countryside on a day trip.
 All of these sites and all of this history can be overwhelming to digest on your own, so it’s good to let a tour guide help out once in a while so you can be sure you’re learning as much as you possibly can during your trip to the Czech Republic.
 With expert guides and a plethora of options, you’ll be able to find a tour on this list that fits your needs.
 So don’t waste time – get out there and start exploring!

 We hope we’ve helped you guys find the right Prague tour for you.
-If you choose one of these great packaged experiences please let us know in the comments below, on Twitter, or with an email.
+If you choose one of these great packaged experiences please let us know in the comments below.
 We love hearing back from you all!
 As always, happy travels guys, and we’ll see you on the road (or in Prague)!